davidstillson/n8n-nodes-signwell/README.md

 Interact with SignWell documents for electronic signing.

 **Operations:**
-- **Create From Template**: Create a new document from an existing template
+- **Create From Template**: Create a new document from an existing template (supports recipients, template variables, template fields, and attachment requests)
 - **Get**: Retrieve document information
 - **Delete**: Delete a document
 - **Get Completed PDF**: Download the completed signed PDF